iamdanielv/utils/README.md

 **Description:**
 Utility to automatically scale a Docker Compose service up or down based on resource utilization.
 It can run as a sidecar container and monitor the target service or on the host.

+*Note: A Go-based version of this tool is available in `docker/go-scale/`.*

 - Scales based on CPU, Memory, or a combination of both.

 - **Flexible Scaling Logic:**